-We chose a local solicitor for our conveyancing in Great Shelford yesterday.
-Reviewing the Terms and Conditions I seeI am responsible for charges even where the transaction does not complete.
-Should I go with them or instruct a web based firm offering no completion no charge conveyancing in Great Shelford?
+We decided to go with a local firm for my conveyancing in Great Shelford yesterday.
+Upon checking the official terms of business I noteI am on the hook for charges even where the transaction does not complete.
+Should I ditch them and select a web based solicitor practice promoting no-sale-no-fee conveyancing in Great Shelford?

 Generally there is a compromise along the lines that if "No Completion No Fee" is advertised then the fee levels will generally be higher to cover those conveyances that fail to complete.
 Please beware that such deals tend not to cover expenses by way of example Great Shelford conveyancing search fees.

 I am assisting my niece sell her property in Great Shelford.
 Will the conveyancing solicitor order the EPC or should I organise this?

 Following the demise of Home Packs, energy assessments was left as a required element of moving house.
 An energy performance certificate should be commissioned prior to the property being put on the market.
 It is not as aspect of the sale process that solicitors normally arrange.
 Where you are instructing a Great Shelford conveyancing solicitor they might help arrange EPC’s due to their contacts with long established Great Shelford accredited person

 I happen to be the sole beneficiary of my late grandmother’s estate and I have everything in my name now, including the my former home in Great Shelford.
 The Great Shelford property was put into my name in March.
 I want to move.
 I understand that there is a CML six month 'rule', which means that my property ownership could be treated the same way as though I had purchased the property in March.
 Will no one buy the property for half a year?